 How does it Work?

 Your initial contact with Michael is normally followed by a face-to-face or Skype (-type) call.
 This usually lasts between 30 and 60 minutes and is complimentary.
-It’s worth having pen and paper at hand.
-Feel free to ask any questions you may have.
+It’s worth having pen and paper at hand so you can ask any questions you may have.

 Late bookings (ie a month or less before the event) require full payment in advance.